vakila/automerge.github.io/docs/the_js_packages.md

 ### Using the next API

-There are two waays to use the next API
+There are two ways to use the next API

 #### Subpath Exports

-If you are either a) using JavaScript in a modern browser or on node > 16 then you can do the following:
+If you are either using JavaScript in a modern browser or on node > 16 then you can do the following:

 ```javascript
 import {default as A} from "@automerge/automerge/next"